typelevel/Laika/docs/03-preparing-content/04-ebooks.md

 TODO - library + plugin
 ```

-See @:ref(Supported Document Types) for a list of supported image formats.
+See [Supported Document Types] for a list of supported image formats.

 Document Metadata